 Commercial General Liability Insurance is designed to insurance business policyholders against lawsuits and other financial claims that people or employees can make against it.
-This of course is very important for businesses who need to protect themselves from lawsuits.
-If the business which has a commercial general liability insurance policy is sued, they will be protected by the business insurance policy assuming it was during the period of coverage.
+This, of course, is very important for businesses that need to protect themselves from lawsuits.
+If the business that has a commercial general liability insurance policy is sued, they will be covered by the business insurance policy, assuming it was during the coverage period.
 This helps a business avoid financial disaster.

-There are many characteristics and factors that must be considered before purchasing commercial general liability insurance policies for your business.
-HEre are a few things to consider before making a purchase.
+Some many characteristics and factors must be considered before purchasing commercial general liability insurance policies for your business.
+Here are a few things to consider before making a purchase.

-Commercial general liability insurance have a provision called the sunset clause which limits the number of years that a claim can be reported against a business’ commercial general liability insurance policy.
+Commercial general liability insurance has a provision called the sunset clause, limiting the number of years a claim can be reported against a business insurance policy.

 Per Occurrence Limit

-Just like your car insurance coverage, commercial general liability insurance policies have a maximum amount of money that the business insurance company will pay towards a single claim against your commercial general liability insurance policy.
-You will have to take this into consideration when you purchase your commercial general liability insurance because these amounts help to determine your premiums.
+Just like your car insurance coverage, these policies have a maximum amount of money that the business insurance company will pay towards a single claim against your liability insurance policy.
+You will have to consider this when you purchase your liability insurance because these amounts help determine your premiums.

 Advertising and Personal Injury Limits

-There is a maximum amount of money that your business insurance policy will pay for a claim from your business’ advertising.
-The same is true for claims resulting from personal injury which include damages from libel, slander, false arrest, and other things that non-business policies, homeowners insurance, car insurance policy owners, and the like are not used having to insure themselves against.
+Your business insurance policy will pay a maximum amount of money for a claim from your business’ advertising.
+The same is true for claims resulting from personal injury, which include damages from libel, slander, false arrest, and other things that non-business policies, homeowners insurance, car insurance policy owners, and the like are not used to having to insure themselves against.

-Every business needs an insurance policy that provides coverage to them for their products and services that have the potential of injurig someone or one of their workers.
-Like all insurance policies, commercial general liability insurance protects businesses from lawsuits that are generated from injury and neglect that may occur while making products or providing a service.
+Every business needs an insurance policy that provides coverage to them for their products and services that have the potential of injuring someone or one of their workers.
+Like all insurance policies, general liability insurance protects businesses from lawsuits generated from injury and neglect that may occur while making products or providing a service.